rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/58_account-management/583_pricing-calculation.md

 one *executable* (a runnable entity).
 The instances of a component are called *replicas*.

-You will create a ROS package with two components say *compA* and *compB* using rapyuta.io.
+You will create a ROS package with two components, for example, *compA* and *compB* using rapyuta.io.

-* Let's assume *compA* will have two executables that actually get deployed when *compA* is deployed in the cloud.
+* Let's assume *compA* will have two executables that get deployed when *compA* is deployed in the cloud.
   So, *compA* is charged based on cloud deployment hours.
-  The compute and memory values for one of the executables are (1 cpu core, 4GiB memory) while the other executable has (2 cpu core, 8GiB memory).
+  The compute and memory values for one of the executables are (1 CPU core, 4GiB memory) while the other executable has (2 CPU core, 8GiB memory).
   You will create 3 replicas of *compA*.
 * Suppose *compB* will have a single executable that gets deployed when *compB* is deployed on a device.
 * You will deploy a persistent storage volume of 32GiB size, which will be used by a deployment of the ROS package.
   So, this persistent volume deployment is charged for volume deployment hours.

 You will then deploy the ROS package and have it run for 10 hours a day.